 Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

-Before deploying Oracle Blockchain Platform Enterprise Edition, you must have a Kubernetes cluster running and installed several prerequisites.
+Before deploying Oracle Blockchain Platform Enterprise Edition, you must have a Kubernetes cluster running and you must install several prerequisites.

 For detailed information about Oracle Kubernetes Engine, see Oracle Cloud Infrastructure Container Engine for Kubernetes